The Court & Spark

 I'm British and was a (young) music-obsessed adult in 1982.
 Why have I never heard of Crazy House?
 Despite being (much) more towards the rock end of things, I nursed a secret admiration for some synthpop outfits, so discovering this lot almost three decades on is, if not an active joy, certainly of interest.
 1982's verbosely-titled They Dance Like This From as Far Off as the Crazy House is a pretty decent noo wave/synthpop effort, better tracks including Men Without Hats-esque opener Come On Down No 1, the driving, fractured electronica of We Drive So Hard and the spacious Cowboys Out Of Action, all tied together by David Luckhurst's Bowiesque vocals and the stench of cheap synthesizers.

 Peter Parsons is credited with various keyboards, including Mellotron, although by the end of track thirteen, Come On Down No 2, I was beginning to think it was a misnomer.
 Then album closer The Weekend Two (The Weekend One...
 Reprise) kicks in and... there it is.
 Weedy background choirs, although unmistakably Mellotron, not least due to the obvious key-click.
-Students of the era who haven't previously encountered Crazy House should make the effort to track this down; not exactly a lost gem, but a worthwhile effort, although not for the Mellotron.
+Students of the era who haven't previously encountered Crazy House should make the effort to track this down; not exactly a lost gem, but a worthwhile effort, albeit not for the Mellotron.